Jiayi Pan

 Yichi Zhang, Jianing Yang, Jiayi Pan, Shane Storks, Nikhil Devraj, Ziqiao Ma, Keunwoo Peter Yu, Yuwei Bao, Joyce Chai.
 EMNLP 2022, Oral.

-We introduce DANLI, a neuro-symbolic deliberative agent that proactively reasons and plans according to its past experiences.
+We introduce DANLI, a neural-symbolic deliberative agent that proactively reasons and plans according to its past experiences.
 DANLI achieves a 70% improvement on the challenging TEACh benchmark while improving transparency and explainability in its behaviors.

 DANLI: Deliberative Agent for Following Natural Language Instructions